farahmohamed99/PHPTRAVELS-registration-automation-using-selenium/README.md

 •	Time

-The task consists of 6 python files :
+The project consists of 6 python files :

 1-	Locator :- contains 3 classes, Each class represents a page that contains all the information needed for each element to access.